-Innovation outputs and inputs are strongly correlated with income levels.
-On average, innovation performance is stronger in highincome countries than in middle- and lowincome countries.
+Innovation measures show that innovation outputs and inputs are strongly correlated with income levels.
+On average, innovation performance is stronger in high-income countries than in middle- and low-income countries.
 In many developing countries, innovations may come from knowledge and technologies from foreign sources or other users in the economy, or innovation may be created by domestic research from public institutions, universities, and private firms.

 Strengthening innovation capacity has been an important factor in countries that have experienced rapid and sustained economic growth.
 Emerging economies and developing countries seeking to pursue development strategies that foster growth must build the capacity to acquire, disseminate, and use technologies to promote innovation and encourage new and existing firms to invest in business opportunities.
 The Bank Group can play a vital role in helping countries build their innovation capacity.
 No single path to innovation drives development; experience shows that countries have used a variety of strategies to foster innovation and entrepreneurship.

-Within such diversity, IEG's review of countries at different stages of development identified five common principles that can be useful in promoting innovation and entrepreneurship: (i) support public investment in R&D that focuses on improving efficiency and relevance to end users as well as on strengthening the use of research results in public policy decisions; (ii) build domestic science, technology, and innovation capabilities to make effective use of global knowledge; (iii) strengthen linkages between public R&D and private sector users of technology and knowledge; (iv) build a strong enabling environment, including effective use of information and communications technology; and (v) provide flexible financing arrangements to encourage innovative firms to develop new products, processes, and services.
+Within the diversity of paths to innovation, a review of the experience of countries at different stages of development identified five common principles that can be useful in promoting innovation and entrepreneurship: (i) support public investment in R&D that focuses on improving efficiency and relevance to end users as well as strengthening the use of research results in public policy decisions; (ii) build domestic science, technology, and innovation capabilities to make effective use of global knowledge; (iii) strengthen linkages between public R&D and private sector users of technology and knowledge; (iv) build a strong enabling environment, including an effective use of information and communications technology; and (v) provide flexible financing arrangements to encourage innovative firms to undertake risks to develop new products, processes, and services.

 Although various Bank Group strategies have signaled that support to innovation and entrepreneurship is or should be a priority, none has articulated a vision for the Bank Group's engagement.
-Some sector strategies include innovation and entrepreneurship as a priority, but efforts to coordinate, consult, or link work across sectors or between institutions are rare.
+Moreover, some sector strategies include innovation and entrepreneurship as a priority, but efforts to coordinate, consult, or link work across sectors or between institutions are rare.
 So far, the Bank Group has not articulated an integrated strategy to support innovation and entrepreneurship at the country level.
-Bank Group Country Assistance Strategies reflect increasing demand for innovation projects across different income categories.
-Upper-middleincome countries, such as Chile, China, and Brazil, give high priority to innovation in their development plans.
-Country Assistance Strategies for lower-middle-income and lowincome countries also prioritize innovation and entrepreneurship to improve competitiveness.
-Some countries also emphasize diversification from resource-based to knowledge- or innovation-driven development.
+Bank Group Country Assistance Strategies (CASs) reflect increasing demand for innovation projects across different income categories.
+Upper-middle-income countries, such as Brazil, Chile, and China, give high priority to innovation in their development plans.
+CASs for lower-middle-income and low-income countries also prioritize innovation and entrepreneurship to improve competitiveness, as well as diversification from resource-based to knowledge- or innovation-driven development.